-This policy has been developed to provide guidance on withdrawal from any of the International Council of Ophthalmology (ICO) Examinations.
+This policy provides guidance on withdrawal from any of the International Council of Ophthalmology (ICO) Examinations.
 The purpose of this Policy is to ensure that all candidates for ICO examinations are treated fairly and equitably.

-Candidates who wish to withdraw from any of the ICO Examinations must do so in writing (by email) to the ICO Examinations office, firstname.lastname@example.org.
-Candidates are asked to quote the following information in their withdrawal correspondence to allow ICO office staff to identify candidates.
+Candidates who wish to withdraw from any of the ICO Examinations must do so in writing (by email) to the ICO Examinations office, email@example.com.
+Candidates are asked to indicate in their email subject line “Withdrawal from the examination” and quote the following information in their withdrawal correspondence to allow ICO Examination team to identify them.

 2.1.
 Confirmation of withdrawal